 This OSCE guide describes how to put on sterile surgical gloves in the operating theatre setting (also known as surgical gloving technique).

 This guide will take you through the important considerations when scrubbing for theatre, including scrubbing, gowning and gloving, with included step-by-step images and a video demonstration.

-An overview of compartment syndrome, discussing the pathophysiology, clinical presentation, investigations and management strategy.
+An overview of subdural haemorrhage, discussing clinical presentation (signs and symptoms), investigations and management.